 For my intern project, I am working with another intern to allow for custom fiscal time periods to be implemented in the Customer Experience dashboard.
-This feature has been requested by 15+ large brands.
-I planned and made the modifications and additions from start to production for 8+ different code repositories.
+This feature has been requested by 15+ large Fortune 500 brands.
+I planned and made the modifications and additions from start to near production for 12+ different code repositories.

 The Informatics Undergraduate Association is a Registered Student Organization that functions as a student government for Informatics students.
 IUGA provides official channels for communication between the Informatics undergraduate student body and the faculty and administration of the Information School.